 Purchasing / Accounts Payable

 Questions regarding status of purchase orders, payments, and all other inquiries regarding accounts payable, please contact the office at 609-844-7011.

 The Tax Assessor is responsible for establishing the value of all land and improvements within the township.
 This property valuation is the basis by which the cost of municipal, school and county services are apportioned.
+The Tax Assessor is also the keeper of certain public records including; assessments, property record cards, and deed briefs.
 In addition, applications for tax deductions, exempt property and farmland assessments are processed in the office of the Tax Assessor.

 - Qualifying Senior Citizens and surviving spouses - $250.00

 - Qualifying Permanently and Totally Disabled person and surviving spouses - $250.00

 - Veterans and Surviving Spouses - $ 250.00